amitha-sanka/janl/yourlikes.md

-# Your Likes
-> You can find all your hearted activities and places here:
+# You can find all your hearted activities and places here:

-<!DOCTYPE html>
 <html>
 <head>
 <style>